rphii/c-nexus/README.md

 - no editing of notes while browsing them _(at least not yet)_
 - terminal interface doesn't yet handle the displaying of very long notes

+### Notes on Searching
+- it searches with multiple cores, as you type. if you wish to not have multiple cores, or a different amount of threads, you can specify so in the [Makefile](Makefile) by specifying the number for `DPROC_COUNT` (one core searches one entire node, or rather, transforms the node string into a searchable string, creates a grep command and stores the result)
+- if multithreaded searching is enabled, I at the moment do not bother to sort the found results, so that's that